What You Should Know About Your Favorite Wine

 - White zinfandel is produced strictly in the United States, and was the result of a happy accident when making traditional red zinfandel.
 In the 1970s, winemakers in California skimmed off excess liquid from their fermenting zinfandel, hoping it would intensify the red wines flavor and color.
 The leftover juice was only partially fermented, with significant sugar from the grapes leftover.
 This sweet pink almost-rose became what we now know as white zinfandel.
 Try with poultry, cheese or appetizers.

 - "Beaujolais" actually refers to the region in France where this wine is produced.
 This light red wine is made with Gamay grapes, and is often enjoyed young, without much aging.
 The fruity and earthy notes of the wine, along with its low tannin content, make it an easy drinker.
 Pair this relaxed French red with meats, salad, cheese or anything raspberry.
-We think it'd be delicious with our Grilled Baby Beets with Raspberry-Thyme Glaze.

 2. Pinot Noir